-The Company did not record income tax expense for the three and six months ended June 30, 2023 and 2022, respectively, as the Company expected to be in a cumulative taxable loss position in 2023 and 2022, and the net deferred tax assets are fully offset by a valuation allowance as it is not more likely than not that the benefit will be realized.
-As of June 30, 2023, the Company remains in a cumulative book loss position and does not have sufficient positive evidence to realize its net deferred tax assets.
+The Company did not record income tax expense for the three months ended March 31, 2024 and 2023, respectively, as the Company expected to be in a cumulative taxable loss position in 2024 and 2023, and the net deferred tax assets are fully offset by a valuation allowance as it is not more likely than not that the benefit will be realized.
+As of March 31, 2024, the Company remains in a cumulative book loss position and does not have sufficient positive evidence to realize its net deferred tax assets.
 As such, the Company continues to maintain a full valuation allowance against its net deferred tax assets.

 Effective January 1, 2022, a provision of the Tax Cuts and Jobs Act (TCJA) took effect creating a significant change to the treatment of research and experimental expenditures under Section 174 of the Internal Revenue Code (Sec.
 174 expenses).
 Historically, businesses have had the option of deducting Sec.
 174 expenses in the year incurred or capitalizing and amortizing the costs over five years.
 The new TCJA provision, however, eliminates this option and will require Sec.
 174 expenses associated with research conducted in the United States to be capitalized and amortized over a five-year period.
 For expenses associated with research outside of the United States, Sec.
 174 expenses will be capitalized and amortized over a 15-year period.
-This provision did not have a material impact to the Company's condensed consolidated financial statements.
+This provision did not have a material impact on the Company's condensed consolidated financial statements.